Apollon77/daikin-controller/README.md

 FTX50KV1B, FTX60KV1B

 The library is based on the great work of the unofficial Daikin API documentation project (https://github.com/ael-code/daikin-control).
 Additional informations on parameters and values can be found there.

+Note: For devices with newer WLAN-Adapters like **BRP069C4x** which can only be used by the Daikin Onecta App please use the [Daikin-Controller-Cloud](https://github.com/Apollon77/daikin-controller-cloud) lib instead.

 ## Projects using this library
 * https://flows.nodered.org/node/node-red-contrib-daikin-ac